svbutko/react-native-template-strong/website/docs/utils/new-state.md

 ---
 Used primarily for merging redux state objects.

-Where first parameter is your current or initial state, and second is your changes.
+First parameter is your current or initial state, and second is your changes to this state.

+Result will be new merged object.

 Example usage from `systemSlice.ts`: